 Flight Search Tool

 My favorite search tool for finding and subsequently booking flights is Google Flights.
 Its search function is simple, customizable, intuitive and easy to navigate.
 You can set up fare alerts here as well.
-For the past couple of months, including the last week (September 16-22 as of this writing) there have been multiple flights with a variety of carriers priced between $430 and $650 USD.
+For the past few months there have been multiple flights with a variety of carriers priced between $430 and $850 USD.
 More than a few of these have been in the neighborhood of 12-17 hours travel time, including layovers and plane changes.
 These are very good prices.
-After you’ve found and selected a flight you like, you’ll be give options for booking, outside of Google Flights, sometimes directly with the airline, sometimes with a site such as expedia.com.
+After you’ve found and selected a flight you like, you’ll be given options for booking, outside of Google Flights, sometimes directly with the airline, sometimes with a site such as expedia.com.
 Google Flights makes booking easy.
 (By the way, I have no affiliation with Google Flights or any of the other websites mentioned here).

 Additional flight search tips